seantarogers/EtwNServiceBus/README.md

 ## Overview

-This is a lightweight, generic ETW Consumer.
+This is a lightweight, multi-threaded, generic ETW Consumer.
 It consumes trace events from app.config defined Event Sources.
 The solution also contains an ETW Provider that has configured it's NServiceBus Bus instance to emit Debug and Error events to ETW.
 The Consumer was written as a simplified alternative to [Semantic Logging Application Block](https://msdn.microsoft.com/en-us/library/dn440729(v=pandp.60).aspx).

 ## To run solution